yongdd/deep-langevin-fts/README.md

 python make_training_data.py
 ```
 Initial fields are currently for gyroid phase.
 You may need to change the initial fields by modifying `w_plus` and `w_minus` in `make_training_data.py`.
 Training data will be stored in `data_training` folder, and it will generate `LastTrainingStep.mat` file.
-A sample `LastTrainingStep.mat` file already exists, and this file or the generated file will be used as inital field for `find_best_epoch.py` and `run_simulation.py`.
+A sample `LastTrainingStep.mat` file already exists, and this file or the generated file will be used as initial field for `find_best_epoch.py` and `run_simulation.py`.

 #### 3. Train a Neural Network
 ```Shell